Team15ECE3400/Team15ECE3400.github.io/Milestones/Milestone4/Milestone4report.md

 ### Wall Display
 An additional variable called wallPos is used to signify which wall (or corner) the current pixel is looking at. wallPos is 0 to 4 for the four cardinal direction walls (starting at N and moving clockwise), 5 if there is no wall, and 6-8 for each corner (once again starting at NE and moving clockwise).
 To eliminate priority issues that arose from only having cases for the four walls, we had an additional four for each corner.

 To determine which (if any) walls are present.
 We use a case statement based on the direction the robot is facing (N, E, S, or W).
 Within each case statement we then check the value from the wall sensors (FWall, LWall, and RWall) and determine the which direction each corresponds to.
 For example, the left wall while facing North correspond to the West wall.
-Additionally, there the sensor value is OR’d with the current value in the wall arrays to preserve memory of defaults of previously seen walls.
+Then, the sensor value is OR’d with the current value in the wall arrays to preserve memory of previously seen walls.

 ###  Updating Display
 The updating of each color is done in a case statement: one case for outside the grid and one case for pixels within the grid.
 For the outside grid case it simply checks for the done signal and changes the pixel color to black if we are not done mapping.
 If the current pixel is within the grid, then we check the following things and execute as follows: